MMianyong/-PedAbdSeg-/README.md

+### All codes and models will be uploaded after the manuscript is accepted.

 # Deep learning-based auto-contouring of organs/structures-at-risk for pediatric abdominal radiotherapy

 This repository contains resources for deep learning-based auto-contouring of organs/structures-at-risk for pediatric abdominal radiotherapy.
 The repository includes:

+1. **Code for Preprocessing **: Code to convert image and annotation the dicom to nifti.
-1. **nnUNet Plan**: nnUNetplan with all hyperparameters based on our data.
+2. **nnUNet Plan**: nnUNetplan with all hyperparameters based on our data.
-2. **Best Model Weights**: The final selected best model for clinical evaluation.
+3. **Best Model Weights**: The final selected best model for clinical evaluation.
-3. **Postprocess Files**: The generated postprocess file to apply postprocess based on our validation data.
+4. **Postprocess Files**: The generated postprocess file to apply postprocess based on our validation data.
-4. **Example data of Inference Testing**: Example of data for inference from public dataset [Pediatric-CT-SEG](https://www.cancerimagingarchive.net/collection/pediatric-ct-seg/).
+5. **Example data of Inference Testing**: Example of data for inference from public dataset [Pediatric-CT-SEG](https://www.cancerimagingarchive.net/collection/pediatric-ct-seg/).